 #hashtags — if that hashtag appears anywhere within a doc, it becomes a searchable tag across your knowledge base, connecting all docs where it appears.
 I converted all the table-based checkboxes about each vendor’s core capabilities to a simple hashtag, signifying that a vendor offers that service.

-This enables Obsidian to generate this detailed “X-ray” graph view of all vendor records in the project, immediately surfacing all instances where each capability occurs.
+This enables Foam to generate this detailed “X-ray” graph view of all vendor records in the project, immediately surfacing all instances where each capability occurs.

 From this view, we can click on a capability and see which vendor offers it,